 Donations towards the Lord Mayor’s fundraising efforts are always welcomed.
 Donations can be made via cheque (made payable to Lord Mayor of Oxford Charity Trust) or via BACS (Account Number 61173455, Sort Code 08-90-38).
 Thank you for your support.

-If you would like to help the Lord Mayor of Oxford in this work or get involved in either of these two charities or donate money to them please contact us.
+If you would like to help the Lord Mayor of Oxford in this work or get involved in any of these charities or donate money to them please contact us.

 Past Lord Mayors of Oxford